mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-hydraulic-analogy.md

 such as you might get if there's a digital module sat somewhere in the same rack with a high-frequency clock oscillating away noisily, or radio frequency interference.
 The big capacitors smooth out temporary dips in supply.
-The two diodes, one in each direction, ensures the +12V rail won't become a -12V rail (and vice versa) if a ribbon cable is connected backwards; rather, the module won't turn on.
+The two diodes, one in each direction, ensure the +12V rail won't become a -12V rail (and vice versa) if a ribbon cable is connected backwards; rather, the module won't turn on.
 Also, the resistors will burn out in some other cases of short circuit or malfunction; but that's a side benefit that might save some fried